rmartinho/ogonek/doc/glossary.rst

 .. glossary::
     code point
-        A value in the Unicode :term:`codespace`.
+        A value in the Unicode |codespace|.

     code unit
         The minimal bit combination that can represent a unit of encoded text